-In preparation for the release of the 2020 Classical Piano Syllabus we have been training a specially selected panel of examiners, led by our Chief Examiner – Dr Andrew McBirnie.
-Each of these examiners has been appointed specifically for their knowledge of the piano and their background in classical performance.
+For the release of RSL Awards' new RSL Classical syllabuses in Piano and Violin, we have been training a specially selected panel of examiners, led by our Chief Examiner – Dr Andrew McBirnie.
+Each of these examiners has been appointed specifically for their knowledge of the piano and violin, as well as their backgrounds in classical performance.

 Examiners include graduates of the Royal Conservatoires, holders of PhDs in composition and performance, and composers of classical music.